danielclickh/marketing-website-preview/engineering-resources-data/avro-vs-parquet.md

 ### Working with Avro in Python

 Let’s look at how to work with Avro in Python. [fastavro](https://fastavro.readthedocs.io/en/latest/) is a popular library for doing this.
-We can create an Avro file with 1 million records by running the following code:
+We're going to use the faker library to create a 1 million row Avro file:

 <pre><code type='click-ui' language='bash'>
-pip install fastavro
+pip install fastavro faker
 </code></pre>

 <pre><code type='click-ui' language='python'>
 import fastavro
+from faker import Faker

+fake = Faker()

 schema = {
     "type": "record",